 - Boring Bible: Crackers Christmas (Andy Robb) – aimed at the 7+ age group, this looks fast-paced, fun and thought-provoking.

 - XTB: Christmas Unpacked (Alison Mitchell) – we’ve used XTB Bible-reading notes before, and they’re great.
-This would be an excellent way of reading the Bible with an older child during Advent.
+This would be an excellent way of reading the Bible with a primary-aged child during Advent.

 Disclaimer: I haven’t used either of these, so can’t recommend personally, but knowing what I do about the publishers and authors, they will probably be excellent!